LippmannLab/Lippmann-Lab-Onboarding/docs/06-datamanagement.md

 -

+- Practice your oral presentation with the lab!
+If you are presenting at a conference/meeting or for a department milestone, it is highly encouraged that you practice with the lab.
+Just send out an email or Slack message about avaliability, and senior students would be happy to watch a practice presentation.

 #### Journal Club Presentations
 The lab rotates who presents an article for our lab's journal club, which is usually emailed out at the beginning of each semester.
 There are also other opportunities to present at other journal clubs on campus such as at the Alzheimer's Disease Journal Club.